prankitapotbhare/Second-Opinion/docs/postman-testing-guide.md

 # Postman Testing Guide for Second Opinion API

-This guide provides step-by-step instructions for testing all authentication routes in the Second Opinion API using Postman, with special attention to admin restrictions.
+This guide provides step-by-step instructions for testing all routes in the Second Opinion API using Postman, with special attention to authentication and role-based access control.

 ## Setup